 Introduction to Smart Manufacturing 100

-This class introduces the concepts and technologies of smart manufacturing and Industry 4.0.
+This class introduces the concepts and technologies of smart manufacturing.
 It provides an overview of sensors, smart devices, data, and how that data is managed and analyzed to evolve manufacturing operations.
-It also explores how technology, including digital twins and the digital thread, impacts workplace personnel and processes across the supply chain.
+It also explores how technology, including artificial intelligence, digital twins and the digital thread, impacts workplace personnel and processes across the supply chain.

-Interoperability and communication between devices and processes is growing in scope and importance across the manufacturing industry.
-After completing this class, users will understand the basics and management of the technologies, data, and processes that drive smart manufacturing and Industry 4.0.
+Interoperability and communication between devices and processes is growing in scope and is important to the manufacturing industry.
+After completing this class, learners will understand the basics and management of the technologies, data, and processes that drive smart manufacturing operations.

 -